• Skip to primary navigation

 Ingredients

-• 500 grams Kidney beans dry variety, soaked over night preferred.
+• 500 grams Kidney beans dry variety

 • 2-3 medium Brown onion diced